One Instrument to Rule Them All: The Bias and Coverage of Just-ID IV: Rejection Rates in Theory and Practice

 The AK91, AE98, and AL99 studies span a range of OVB scenarios, from modest in the first AK91 sample, to substantial in AE98 (where OLS magnitudes consistently exceed \ac{IV} by at least 50\%), to dramatic in AL99 (where \ac{IV} exceeds small, insignificant OLS estimates, mostly by an order of magnitude, and sometimes with a sign flip).
 Yet, the magnitude of endogeneity exceeds $0.40$ in only one specification, that for reading scores in the AL99 discontinuity sample (which consists of classes in schools with enrollment near the cutoff that determines class size).
-The just-ID \ac{IV} estimates in all three of these studies are therefore unlikely to be compromised by finite-sample bias.\footnote{Estimates of $\rho$ computed under homoskedasticity in the AK91 and AE98 samples are almost identical to those reported in \Cref{IVreps}.
-For the AL99 samples, endogeneity parameters computed using homoskedasticity are smaller; these are reported as $\rho^*$ in the table.}
+Just-ID IV inference in all three of these studies is therefore unlikely to be compromised by weak instruments.

-Although the consistently moderate levels of endogeneity documented in \Cref{IVreps} does not make a theorem, these applications share features with many IV-driven microeconometric investigations of causal effects.
-First, measured against endogenous variable standard deviations, first-stage magnitudes are small.
-In particular, the range of first-stage impact in \cref{eq:fs} runs from under 4\% of the endogenous variable standard deviation in AK91, to about 12\% of the endogenous variable standard deviation in AE98, with the AL99 first stage in-between.

-Most importantly, endogeneity in research on causal effects is often capped by the modest size of the effects of interest.
+Although the consistently moderate levels of endogeneity documented in \Cref{IVreps} do not add up to a theorem, these applications have features in common with many IV-driven microeconometric investigations of causal effects.
+Specifically, endogeneity in research on causal effects is often capped by the modest size of the causal effects of interest.
 To make this point, it's helpful to write $\rho$ as a function of OVB\@.
 Using \cref{eq:def_partialR2,eq:betaols_definition}, we can express $\rho$ under homoskedasticity as: